manuel-uberti/weekly-living-clojure-training-plan/README.md

 # Weekly Living Clojure Training Plan

-These are my solutions to the excercises in wonderful book *Living Clojure* by [Carin Meier](https://github.com/gigasquid)
+These are my solutions to the excercises in the wonderful book *Living Clojure* by [Carin Meier](https://github.com/gigasquid).